vofronte/vue-glimpse/README.md

   <img src="https://github.com/vofronte/vue-glimpse/blob/main/media/demo.gif?raw=true" alt="VueGlimpse in action (demo)">
 </p>

 VueGlimpse is a VS Code extension for **Vue & Nuxt** that ends the constant scrolling and context-switching when working in large components.
-It shows you exactly where your template variables originate—be it `props`, `ref`, a `store`, or a local `const`—with subtle, at-a-glance icons.
+It shows you exactly where your template variables originate—be it `props`, `ref`, a `store`, or a local `const`—with subtle, at-a-glance icons, and provides clean, context-aware tooltips on hover.
 Stay in your flow and understand your component's data source instantly.

 ## Table of Contents